<< Yesterday

 2008 The Brewers hire Willie Randolph as a bench coach to work with the team's new manager, Ken Macha.
 The 54-year-old former Mets manager compiled a 302-253 record during his three-plus years in New York before being dismissed in June.

-2008 A group of Bronx high schoolers and a few players remove rain-soaked dirt from the former Yankee Stadium, bringing it across the street where it is mixed with the dirt around the new $1.3 billion ballpark's home plate and pitcher's rubber, also removed during the ceremony.
-The students are participants in a team-sponsored high school program designed to assist local youths in pursuing careers in architecture, engineering, and construction.
+2008 A group of Bronx high schoolers and a few players remove rain-soaked dirt from the former Yankee Stadium, mixing with the dirt around the new $1.3 billion ballpark's home plate and pitcher's rubber across the street, also removed during the ceremony.
+The students participate in a team-sponsored high school program designed to assist local youths in pursuing architecture, engineering, and construction careers.

 2010 Jhonny Peralta and the Tigers come to terms on a $11.25 million, two-year contract, keeping the shortstop in Detroit.
 The agreement solidifies the left side of the team's infield for the next couple of years with the re-signing of third baseman Brandon Inge to a similar deal three weeks ago.